 At the beginning of their research-project, PhD candidates compile an education and supervision-plan (“opleidings- en begeleidingsplan”, or OBP) together with their supervisors.
 Included in the OBP, is the national research school where the PhD candidate expects to follow the majority of their courses, and in which they therefore should be enrolled.
 If you are a ReMA student, your local Graduate School should in principle enquire at the beginning of the master-trajectory which research school you want to join.

 When in doubt about your enrolment with OSL, or if you are uncertain who your representative at the local GS is, contact the OSL office via email@example.com.

 Staff members of Dutch and other universities

 Academic staff members of Dutch universities are welcome to become a member of OSL.
-They are expected to work in the field of literary studies, to have an interest in the teaching and research activities programmed by OSL and are welcome to contribute to the programme.
-Academics who are not employed by a Dutch university may be admitted as associate member of OSL on the ground of mutual interest.
+They are expected to work in the field of literary studies, hold a PhD, and have an interest in the teaching and research activities programmed by OSL.
+They are welcome to contribute to the programme.
+Academics who are not employed by a Dutch university may be admitted as an international affiliated member of OSL on the ground of mutual, structural, strategic institutional interest and under invitation only.
 Membership is free and non-exclusive.
-Staff members can join OSL by sending an email message to firstname.lastname@example.org, mentioning their faculty and university.
+Staff members can join OSL by sending an email message to the OSL Academic Director Prof. Dr. Pablo Valdivia (firstname.lastname@example.org), mentioning their faculty, university and PhD title.

 Please notice that subscription for the OSL newsletter alone does not make you an OSL member!
 OSL members do not receive the newsletter automatically; because of privacy regulations you have to sign up for the newsletter independent of your membership.